Pyogenics/WOTBSCPGFormat/docs/KA.md

 ## Header

-The header's version of the keyed arhive determines what comes next.
+The header's version of the keyed archive determines what comes next.

 ```cpp
 struct KAHeader {